zac-d-rios/IANOVA/README.md

 Example scripts used to generate the figures found in the thesis are available in the “scripts” folder.
-These scripts are by no means comprehensive, but provide the framework for using the functions in this package. generates correlated data for certain distributions, and importantly returns data in the format that other functions will expect.
+These scripts are by no means comprehensive, but provide the framework for using the functions in this package. *sim_data* generates correlated data for certain distributions, and importantly returns data in the format that other functions will expect.
 Below is an example than generates three groups of 30 intervals, where both the center and radii are normally distributed.
 The center and radius are correlated, and params1 represents mean parameters, while params2 represent variance parameters.
 The output of the first group of intervals is then displayed.